vostsoldier/Yau-Flight-Computer/JOURNAL.md

 I made plated mounting holes, which added some aesthetics, as well as a way to connect my ground pins without using too much vias/tracks.

 Time spent this session: 6 hours.

+# June 16th: Finished routing and did copper pours

+So I'm uh, writing this in school, on my final day...

+I finished most of the important routing yesterday, which the was front copper layer.
+I simply did some basic back copper layer traces, and some signals in between.
+Thankfully, KiCad has a wonderful automatic copper pour system, so I just drew a box and it automatically cut out copper pours where it was not needed!
+Just some tidying up, and I was done!

+I also realized that this was useless without a GPS and Telem module, so I decided to make "mini" module for my board.
+I decided that this would consist of a Neo-m9n and a E220-900T22S.

+The E220-900T22S was a special case, since it used UART instead of SPI for a LoRa connection, which was how my PicoBlade on the main board was set up.

+I'll see you guys tommorow!

+Time spent this session: 3 hours.